OP-TEE/optee_os/documentation/rpi3.md

 to make it easy to add new applications and developer tools.

 Suggestions to look into regarding creating a better rootfs
-- Create a setup where one use [buildroot](https://buildroot.org) instead of manually creating the cpio archive.
+- Create a setup where one use [buildroot] instead of manually creating the cpio archive.
-- Create a 64bit [Raspbian](https://www.raspbian.org) image.
+- Create a 64bit [Raspbian] image.
 This would be the ultimate goal.
 Besides just the big work with building a 64bit Raspian image, one would also need to ensure that Linux kernel gets updated accordingly (i.e., pull 64bit RPi3 patches and OP-TEE patches into the official Raspbian Linux kernel build).

+Having that said, in the section below about NFS boot, we've been successfully using an Ubuntu based root-fs (linaro-vivid).

 # 5. NFS Boot
 Booting via NFS and TFTP is quite useful for several reasons, but the obvious